codatio/demo-auth-flow/README.md

 ## Prerequisites
 * Set up a Codat account if you don't have one already.
 See [Codat's documentation](https://docs.codat.io/docs/your-first-call-to-the-api-using-api-explorer#find-your-api-key) for how to sign up for a free trial.
-* Make sure you have a recent version of `Node.js` installed.
+* Make sure you have a recent LTS version of `Node.js` installed.
-* After the linking process is complete, the user should be redirected back to the app that embeds Link.
+* After the linking process is complete, the user should be redirected back to the Link demo app.
 Set up the redirect URL to `https://localhost:3000/redirect` To set up the redirect URL, follow the instructions in [Codat's documentation on Redirect URLs](https://docs.codat.io/docs/redirect-urls).

 ## Installation
 1. Get your Codat client API key.
 See [here](https://docs.codat.io/docs/your-first-call-to-the-api-using-api-explorer#find-your-api-key) for how to get your API key.